ENSAAWallet/ens-aa/README.md

 - The ENS domain becomes a real ID both offchain and onchain

-- Just reset the resolving address in the ENS APP, the account can be handed over automatically.
+- Just transfer ownership in the ENS APP, the account can be handed over automatically.
 Especially considering the features of SBT, EOA cannot achieve this.
 Also, ENS itself has a complete and flexible permission mechanism for setting the resolving address, which can meet the needs of the organizations.

 - Since the ENS domain is a ERC-1155 NFT, you can manage your account by operating the NFT.